 File a FAFSA each academic year

-Meet with academic advisor to review program requirements annually
+Meet with a FAFSA Counselor to review the federal grant program requirements annually

 After graduation, students must teach full-time in a high-need field for at least four academic years in an elementary school, secondary school, or educational service agency that serves low-income families